Cyberia Location #1 The Screamer Arena!

 A mock up of Tod Tastic whipping up the audience for death and destruction.
 It’s a good example of the Give Me Head team’s misguided ambition.

-There were several ideas rolling around as to which bloody sports were going to be played here.
-One which seemed to gain the most traction was the death matches.
-Opponents were going to enter an enclosed ring which was fenced in barbed wire and they were only allowed to leave either in a body bag or as champion.
+But let’s get back to what we think we know about the death matches: opponents were going to enter an enclosed ring which was fenced with barbed wire and they were only allowed to leave either in a body bag or as champion.

 A fella named Tod Tastic was the host of the Screamer Arena.
 The notes describe him as an “all-American jock who’d give Rush Limbaugh a run for his money”.
 He would stir up the blood thirsty crowds which was an idea “borrowed” from The Running Man; a movie adaptation which was viewed many times at Give Me Head HQ for inspiration.